What Google And Microsoft Know About Multi-Screen Experience

-Recently, checking Google's new tool databoard, I found Google research about multi-screen experience.
-A few months earlier I saw a similar whitepaper written by Microsoft.
-This made me want to write about common points and difference between this both great and tremendously helpful research from these two major companies.
+Recently, checking Google's new tool databoard, I found some Google research about the multi-screen experience.
+A few months earlier, I saw a similar white paper written by Microsoft.
+This made me want to write about common points and differences between this great and tremendously helpful research from these two major companies.

 These are just some of the many questions that are answered through these white papers.
 Keep reading and find out what you should know about multi-screening.

 10 Major insights from both researches:

-- Both agree simply the media consumption has radically changed.
+- Both agree simply that media consumption has radically changed.
 Users are more in control of their content grasping.
 Consumers are using multi-screening in a way that can satisfy that control desire, either for amplifying experiences, sharing, connecting with others, doing multitasking or simply getting things done.

 - Both emphasize the need to adapt to this new multi-screening scenario in a way that we could engage our consumers catching up in the right moment and in the right way.
 User experience has toppled content’s reign as king.
 Consumers now control their own flow of content.

 - Consumers relate to each device in unique ways, so businesses should tailor the experience to each channel (consumers think and use differently about their devices).
 On TV?
 Tell emotional stories and build your brand.
 On the computer?
 Provide deeper information, facilitate analysis.
-On Tablet?.
+On Tablets?
 Tell stories using visual, evocative tools, such as rich media and video.
 On the mobile phone?
 Make sure you’re adding value, and not interrupting users.

 - Both found the same modes of multi-screening: Sequentially, when users move from one device to another at different times to accomplish a task.
-Simultaneously when using more than one device at the same time.
+Simultaneously, when using more than one device at the same time.
 Microsoft describes a third mode named 'Separately,' when consumers are using more than one device at the same time (simultaneously), but for separated unrelated activities.
 Google treats these just as sub-modes of simultaneous depending if the activities are related or not: the ‘Multi-tasking’ for unrelated activity and the ‘Complementary Usage’ for related activity.